-Welcoming a puppy into your family is exciting, but it is essential to properly take care of it with training.
-A trained puppy will grow to be a confident adult who respects the rules you set.
-Find out in this article the important steps to follow as well as the difference between training a puppy and an adult dog.
+Welcoming a new dog into your family is exciting, but it is essential to properly take care of them with training.
+A well-trained puppy will become a confident adult who respects the rules you set.
+Find out in this article the important steps to follow, as well as the difference between training puppies and older dogs.

 It is always a great joy to welcome a puppy.
-It is an opportunity to prepare your house for its arrival, make room for, buy a new bed, bowls, puppy food and other toys.
-It is essential for the puppy to find its bearings and to get used to its new territory.
-A new member whose arrival delights the whole family, but which will also require total dedication.
+It is an opportunity to prepare your house for their arrival, make room, buy a new bed, bowls, puppy food and other toys.
+It is essential for the puppy to find their bearings and to get used to their new territory.
+A new member whose arrival delights the whole family, but who will also require total dedication.

 Although a happy decision, it is far from being insignificant.
 It will change your family life for at least the next 10 years.
-The education of a puppy is therefore very important.
+The education of a pup is therefore very important.

-Successfully training a puppy is only the result of good socialisation.
-If the puppy was separated too early from its mother and littermates, it can have an impact on the puppy’s well-being and it can become a challenge to train.
+Successfully training your canine friend is only the result of good socialisation.
+If the puppy was separated too early from their mother, it can have an impact on the puppy’s well-being, and they can become a challenge to train.

 Some breeders prefer keeping puppies with their mother until they are 12 weeks old, leaving time for the first two terms of vaccination.
 During these four weeks, puppies will develop their personalities and will also be less likely to contract any diseases.

-Therefore, it is possible to adopt a puppy by 8 weeks, as it is independent of its mother can eat solid food and, but it is highly suggested to wait until the 12 weeks mark to be sure that the puppy will be fully ready to join its new forever home.
+Therefore, it is possible to adopt a puppy by 8 weeks, as they are independent of their mother and can eat solid food, but it is highly suggested to wait until the 12 weeks mark to be sure that the puppy will be fully ready to join their new home.

-When training a puppy, you should teach one trick at a time as to not overwhelm your dog.
+When training a puppy, you should teach one trick at a time as to not overwhelm your doggie.
 Training sessions should remain short, fun and happen regularly, as puppies have short attention spans.
+Repetition is key!

-Teaching a puppy its name does not require any techniques, but you should avoid calling your puppy by other nicknames at the beginning as it could be distracting.
+Teaching a puppy their name does not require any techniques, but you should avoid calling your puppy by other nicknames at the beginning as it could be distracting.

-When adopting a puppy, the first trick you should teach is potty training which can take up to two months.
+When adopting a puppy, the first trick you should teach is potty training, which can take up to two months.
 It is now recommended that puppies start training at 8 weeks of age.
 In other words, you can start training your puppy as soon as you adopt them, as adoption under 8 weeks is not allowed.

-Once wearing a collar and potty training have been acquired, then you can start teaching your puppy to sit, lie down or stay, always with the same principle of reward, whether it be treats, petting or just praise.
+Once wearing a collar and housebreaking have been acquired, then you can start teaching your puppy to sit, lie down or stay, always with the same principle of reward, whether it be treats, petting or just praise.

 You should frequently change your walking routes to refine the puppy's already well-developed sense of smell.
 It is also important to differentiate between potty training walks and longer walks to release your dog’s build up energy.

-It can be tempting when you get a dog or puppy to take a few days off work to look after it and be around more.
+It can be tempting when you get a dog or puppy to take a few days off work to look after them and be around more.
 It is, however, not necessarily a good idea.
 It is important not to change your habits.
-The puppy will quickly understand that it will have to be left alone during certain times of the day.
+The puppy will quickly understand that they will have to be left alone during certain times of the day.

-Finally, the puppy is particularly sensitive to voice variations, so you should try to not raise your voice and always encourage it to adopt the right behaviour.
-Similarly, violence is not indicated in puppy training, otherwise, the puppy will close in on itself and, worse, adopt a behaviour opposite to the one desired.
+Finally, the puppy is particularly sensitive to tone of voice, so you should try to not raise your voice and always encourage them to adopt the right behaviour.
+Similarly, violence is not indicated in puppy training, otherwise the puppy will close in on themselves and, worse, adopt a behaviour opposite to the one desired.

-Once the puppy has become an adult, some owners may decide to further train their dog.
+Once the puppy has become an adult, some dog owners may decide to continue training their dog.
 A relationship and bond have already been established between the owner and the dog, thus making communication easier between the two.

 Adult dogs also have a higher concentration capacity than puppies, meaning that you will be able to train with them for longer.
-Generally, adult dogs remain playful, so they will not be reluctant to cooperate with anything their owner may suggest.
+Generally, adult dogs remain playful, so they won’t be reluctant to cooperate with anything their owner may suggest.

 Whether it is a puppy, or an adult dog, patience, consistency, and affection are essential in dog training.
-The training aims to get the dog to behave in the right way, but this only works if the owner observes the right attitudes.
-Its education involves the whole family, and all members of the family must be consistent in the instructions given to the dog.
+The training aims to get the dog to be well-behaved and have manners, but this only works if the owner observes the right attitudes.
+Their education involves the whole family, and all members of the family must be consistent in the instructions given to the dog.